Rylan Clark: Career beginnings

-In 2010, Clark appeared in four episodes of the BBC series John Bishop's Britain.
-Clark was then a finalist on the Sky Living modelling series Signed by Katie Price.
+The X Factor

 In May 2012, Clark auditioned for the ninth series of The X Factor at The O2 Arena in London in front of Louis Walsh, Gary Barlow, Tulisa and guest judge Rita Ora.
 He performed a dance version of Des'ree's "Kissing You".
 Afterwards, Barlow said: "Rylan, love your personality, hate your voice, really strange song choice as well."
 Walsh also admitted that he was "a bit worried".
 Barlow gave Clark a "no", but Ora, Tulisa and Walsh all decided to say "yes" and put him through to bootcamp.

-At bootcamp, Clark sang The Pussycat Dolls' "Don't Cha" with former Pussycat Doll Nicole Scherzinger, who was then a judge.
+At bootcamp, Clark sang the Pussycat Dolls' "Don't Cha" with former Pussycat Doll Nicole Scherzinger, who was then a judge.
 After his performance, Barlow admitted: "[I] think he's going to haunt me throughout this competition."
-Barlow was reluctant to send Clark through to judges' houses, however, the other three judges were in favour of him advancing.
+Barlow was reluctant to send Clark through to judges' houses, but the other three judges were in favour of him advancing.
 Clark was eventually put through into the boys category with Scherzinger as his mentor.
 At judges' houses in Dubai, he performed a stripped-back rendition of Rihanna's "We Found Love" in front of Scherzinger and Ne-Yo.
 Scherzinger later put Clark through to the live shows as one of her final three acts with James Arthur and Jahméne Douglas.
 She told him: "Rylan, it's such a big risk... but I have to take it, and you are in my final three", and he appeared to have an immense breakdown.